 Minimum wage country profile for Poland

-Information for this page was compiled during December 2024 and January 2025.
-Most Member States had already transposed the EU minimum wage directive at this point, while others were still working towards it.
-Those that had not yet fully completed transposition or where the information was not yet publicly available include Bulgaria, Cyprus, Luxemburg, Netherlands, Poland, Romania and Spain.
+Information for this page was compiled during December 2025 and early 2026.
+Most Member States had already transposed the EU minimum wage directive at this point.
+Those that had not yet fully completed transposition or where the information was not yet publicly available include Bulgaria, Cyprus, Luxemburg, Poland and Portugal.
 These profiles will be updated consecutively as the information becomes available.
 Users are invited to contact our experts on minimum wage if they are aware of changes.

 This profile describes how minimum wages are regulated and set in Poland.
 It can be read as background information for Eurofound’s annual review of minimum wage setting series.
 Poland has a national statutory minimum wage (płaca minimalna) with one unique rate.

-Thirdly, in 2017 a minimum hourly rate was introduced for individuals performing work based on civil-law contracts (different than employment contracts in the Polish system, and not regulated by the Labour Code), including self-employed individuals.
+Thirdly, in 2017, a minimum hourly rate was introduced for individuals performing work based on civil-law contracts (different from employment contracts in the Polish system, and not regulated by the Labour Code), including self-employed individuals.
 This pertains to employees remunerated based on hourly wage rates (art.
 7(3) of the Act).
 This regulation applies to civil-law contracts (art.
 734 of the Civil Code) or contracts for services to which the provisions on commission apply (art.
 750 of the Civil Code).
 Similar to the monthly minimum wage, the minimum hourly rate is set at the national level and is not differentiated across regions, professional groups, or age.

 Furthermore, from 1 January 2017, the regulation allowing payment of remuneration at the level of 80% of the minimum wage during the first year of employment was ceased to apply for employees who are taking up employment for the first time.